The next meeting of the group will be Saturday 29th June 2013 at 14.00 hours

 Post-Shipman fitness-to-practise overhaul falls victim to cuts

-The Government is set to scrap plans for a massive shake-up of GP fitness-to-practise hearings, in a move it claims will save the NHS more than £60 million by avoiding an unnecessary new layer of bureaucracy.
-Read More....
+The Government is set to scrap plans for a massive shake-up of GP fitness-to-practice hearings, in a move it claims will save the NHS more than £60 million by avoiding an unnecessary new layer of bureaucracy.
+Read More….

 Revalidation deferred